 At least the Weavile express happiness at Kidd’s return, though they’re probably thinking “Damn, that was our best shot at getting her millions!”

-Haha, I love the way the other Pokemon glomp Ash and Grovyle just walks up to him with his arms crossed like ”sup?”
+Haha, I love the way the other Pokemon dogpile Ash and Grovyle just walks up to him with his arms crossed like ”sup?”
 I really love Grovyle.

 All Mew did was tell the tree that the kids weren’t ‘germs’, causing it to expel them.
 The oasis might be helping Mew survive, though FirstMovie!Mew had no trouble wandering around undetected and safe, but how is Mew really helping the tree survive?
-I don’t think keeping the kids would’ve damaged it, and surely there has to be some way the tree discerns between threats and non-threats, like the human body can.
+I don’t think keeping the kids would’ve damaged it, and surely there has to be some way the tree discerns between threats and non-threats, like the human body can, to some degree anyway.
 Also, that doesn’t explain why this particular Mew has these strange tree powers in the first place.

 Mew suddenly falls ill and the tree starts to become seemingly ‘infected’ and extremely hot.
 Wait, so does that mean Mew and the tree are essentially one in the same?
 Does that mean Ash and everyone else has been wandering around Mew’s body for half the movie?